NixOS/cabal2nix/doc/nixpkgs-users-guide.rst

 *You may find it simpler to just use* ``default.nix``, and not have a ``cabal.project`` file.
-If you need to rebuild one of my package's dependencies, simply exit the shell and re-enter it.
+If you need to rebuild one of your package's dependencies, simply exit the shell and re-enter it.
 Any packages listed in `default.nix` will automatically be rebuilt as needed.